nradulovic/pyeds/README.rst

     def on_some_event(self, event):
         do_some_stuff()
         return SomeOtherState # Note: return a class object, not instance object

+If event function returns ``None`` then the state machine will not start the transition to any state (it will stay in the current one).

 Hierarchical Finite State Machines (HFSM)
 =========================================